Regulations

 US CUSTOMS AND BORDER PROTECTION

-US Customs and Border Protection (CBP) Cruising permits can be issued, but not renewed while in Alaskan waters.
-In addition, if your vessel has been outside the US in the past two years, proof of USCBP agricultural inspection is required.
-These inspections can be conducted in most large US ports, and in the Alaskan ports of Ketchikan and Kodiak.
+U.S. Customs and Border Protection (CBP) Cruising permits can be issued, but not renewed, while in Alaskan waters.
+In addition, if your vessel has been outside the U.S. in the past two years, proof of CBP agricultural inspection is required.
+These inspections can be conducted in most large U.S. ports.

 PERMITS

-Permits are required to enter Glacier Bay National Park, Anan Creek Bear Observatory and Pack Creek Bear Sanctuary.
+Permits are required to enter Anan Creek Bear Observatory and Pack Creek Bear Sanctuary.